We record information about our clients, including:

 - Name, age, contact details and who to contact in an emergency.

 - Information for our statistics such as ethnic group and language spoken.

 - Medical and disability information if we need it for some services and activities.

-- information about your life, health, welfare, problems, conduct/actions, goals, thoughts and feelings, but only if it is relevant to the services we are providing to you, and you ask us to help with these issues.
+- Information about your life, health, welfare, support needs, conduct/actions, goals, thoughts and feelings, but only if it is relevant to the services we are providing to you, and you ask us to help with these issues.

-Usually when you tell something about yourself to one member of our team, or when one of us observes something about you, we tell the other members of the team, so that we can all work together to assist you.
+Occasionally when you tell something about yourself to one member of our team, or when one of us observes something about you, we will tell the other members of the team, so that we can all work together to assist you.

-Usually it stays within the team.
+Usually your personal information stays within our team.
 This means we don’t tell things about you to anyone outside the team without your permission, except: